asyncial/blog/content/blog/speed-up-urxvt.md

 done
 ```
 Of course, 'dash' needs to be replaced with the shell, you want to use.
 It's not and a beautiful script, and I think, I will redo it sometime, making it more flexible.
-The configs for all shells just consisted of ```exit```, so they close immedietly after they're ready.
-The exception to this is my [oh-my-zsh-config](https://github.com/asyncial/dotfiles-maschine/blob/master/zsh/.zshrc), which is the one, I use at the moment, but with an ```exit``` appended in the last line.
+The configs for all shells just consisted of ```exit```, so they close immedietly after they're ready, with the exception of my [oh-my-zsh-config](https://github.com/asyncial/dotfiles-maschine/blob/master/zsh/.zshrc), which is the one, I use at the moment, but with an ```exit``` appended in the last line.
-The machine I used is MASCHINE, my notebook, look at it's specs in my [about](https://asyncial.github.io/about/) page.
+I used MASCHINE, my notebook, as platform for the tests.
+Look at its specs in my [about](https://asyncial.github.io/about/) page.

 ### What to do

 So, how do we get the start up faster?
 Throw out stuff we don't need.
 For example the Perl support.
-I don't use any extensions or scripts, so I can safely just disable it.
-The great thing is, URxvt let's you do this, without having you recompile it by hand.
+I don't use any extensions or scripts, so I can safely disable it.
+The great thing is, URxvt lets you do this, without having you recompile it by hand.
 You can just append the following setting to your ```~/.Xresources```:
 ```
 !
 DISABLE PERL FOR BETTER PERFORMANCE AND SECURITY !
 URxvt.perl-ext:
 URxvt.perl-ext-common:
 ```
 This disables the startup of the built-in perl interpreter.
 But can we get it even faster?
 Of course.
 URxvt comes with an optional client-server model.
-So, if we run the ```urxvtd``` daemon at boot time, we can start it's client ```urxvtc``` with insane time improvements.
+So, if we run the ```urxvtd``` daemon at boot time, we can start its client ```urxvtc``` with insane time improvements.
 Just add this to your systems autostart file:
 ```
 urxvtd -q -o -f &
 ```